DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - Visuals are primary (text refers to visuals)
 - Descriptive texts of changing lengths

-**Issues and advantages of going electronic:**

-One of the main issues which arise when trying to go electronic with Art/design catalogue-like publications lies in the use of images.
-The quality of the images is important.
-They must often be high in quality with as little distortion of colours as possible.
-An issue of concern is that often a fixed page layout determines the message.
-Changes in size might influence the flow of content.
-An advantage of going electronic with this type of publication could lie in the use of other (interactive) materials and easier distribution.
+**Going electronic: Advantages and issues**

+Most art/design catalogues are image-heavy publications, and this is precisely the biggest challenge for electronic publishing in this genre.
+Being an art/design catalogue, it is important that the quality of the images is high, with no degradation of colours and the highest possible resolution.
+This means that a publication containing a lot of these images will be very large in size, posing a problem when it comes to downloading speed, storage space on the user's device and on the publishers servers.
+This is an issue that begs consideration but as speed and storage space increase exponentially over time, possibilities grow parallel.

+Possibilities in this direction lie in offering high quality images which can be zoomed in to and complementing the content with other (interactive) materials.
+Also, most tablet computers offer much more better color reproduction (gamut) than the print page.
+An issue of concern is that in a catalogue often a fixed page layout is necessary: image and text must appear in a certain layout as they belong to each other.
+However, changes in size (of the device or of the settings a reader uses) might influence the flow of content, resulting in a drifting apart of pictures and text.

+Just as with research publications, modularization offers interesting chances for writing and presenting material.
+As a catalogue is often built up around parts which are already modular in nature, there is a lot to be gained from using these features in electronic publishing.
+For example giving readers the opportunity to 'build' their own publication; publishing different editions (small, medium, large) of a catalogue without extra effort; easy updating of a part of the catalogue.

 ##3)  Artist/designer book